-- Keep 6 feet of physical distance from others.
+- Avoiding close contact with others, keeping at least 6 feet of physical distance from others.

 - Cover coughs and sneezes.